mandober/debrief.math/500-tt/tt.GLOSSARY.md

 Typecase refers to any runtime test that checks types.
 Several other names for this feature exist: `instanceof`, downcasting, matching on types.

 ## Type system
-A type system is a formal system in which every term has a property called type, which defines a term's meaning, as well as operations that may be performed on it.
+A type system is a formal system in which every term has a property called type, which defines the term's meaning, as well as operations that may be performed on it.

+## Typing rule
+A typing rule is a rule of inference that describes how a type system assigns a type to syntactic constructions.

+Typing rules specify the structure of a typing relation that relates syntactic terms to their types.

 ## Uniqueness of identity proofs
 Uniqueness of identity proofs (UIP): any two proofs of the same propositional equality are themselves propositionally equal.